carbon-language/carbon-lang/lld/docs/NewLLD.rst

 We are working on it in collaboration with the FreeBSD project.

-The linkers are notably small; as of March 2016, the COFF linker is under 7k LOC and the ELF linker is about 10k LOC.
+The linkers are notably small; as of March 2016, the COFF linker is under 7k lines and the ELF linker is about 10k lines.

 The linkers are designed to be as fast and simple as possible.
-Because it is simple, it is easy to extend it to support new features.
+Because it is simple, it is easy to extend to support new features.
+It already supports several advanced features such section garbage collection and identical code folding.

-There a few key design choices that we made to achieve these goals.
+There are a few key design choices that we made to achieve these goals.
 We will describe them in this document.

 The ELF Linker as a Library